FIELDS + GUIDANCE

 Event Storming enables decomposing monoliths into microservices.

-It allows for modeling new flows and ideas, synthesizing knowledge
+It allows for modeling new flows and ideas, synthesizing knowledge and facilitating active group participation without conflict to time travel and ideate the next generation of a software system. |

 When to do it?